 The Big Square

 Piața Mare (quite literally, the Big Square) is indeed grand, in every sense of the word.
 Its colourful medieval houses all have narrow, distinctive windows set into the roofs that suggest beady eyes watching all below.
-The Brukenthal Museum (once the home of the city’s finest son, Samuel Brukenthal) is home to a fine collection of Old Masters, while the splendidly linear Lutheran church (where the president worships most Sundays) vies for attention with the 13th century Turnul Sfatului (Council Tower), whose steps can be climbed for fabulous views of the entire city and the usually snow-capped Fagaraș mountains beyond.
+The Brukenthal Museum (once the home of the city’s finest son, Samuel Brukenthal) is home to a fine collection of Old Masters, while the splendidly linear Catholic church (where the president, whose wife is Catholic, worships most Sundays) vies for attention with the 13th century Turnul Sfatului (Council Tower), whose steps can be climbed for fabulous views of the entire city and the usually snow-capped Fagaraș mountains beyond.
 Free of traffic, cafes and restaurants with enormous terraces offer fine local food, and there are concerts and festivals most spring and summer weekends.

 Bridge of Lies